Victorian Button Ornate Neoclassical Necklace by Compass Rose Design |

 Napoleon's niece and adopted daughter, Stephanie de Beauharnais |

 These Neoclassical fashion sensibilities, echoes of an ancient Greek past combined with sensibilities of new European Empire, have never left us.
 Cameos, empire waists and cascading jewels so flattering with the Neoclassical neckline remain treasured by women everywhere.
-The emerald and diamond necklace worn in the portrait by Stephanie de Beauharnais is in the collections Victoria and Albert Museum.
-The emerald drops at the back, added in 1820, can be detached and worn as earrings.
+The

 ![]() |